zarf-dev/zarf/docs/4-user-guide/2-zarf-packages/1-zarf-packages.md

 Zarf Packages are built to include all necessary dependencies within the package itself, making it particularly useful for deploying to air-gapped systems.
 This eliminates the need for outbound internet connectivity, making the packages easily distributable and executable on a variety of systems, including edge, embedded systems, secure cloud, data centers, or local environments.

-When deploying a package onto a cluster, the dependencies of the cluster, which were included within the package upon creation, are automatically pushed into a Docker registry and Git server created by Zarf on the air-gapped system.
-This enables later steps to utilize these dependencies as needed.
+When deploying a package onto a cluster, the dependencies contained in each component are automatically pushed into a Docker registry and/or Git server created by or known to Zarf on the air-gapped system.
+This enables any later steps to utilize these dependencies as needed.

 ## Types of Zarf Packages